EvidentlyCube/Typesite/readme.md

 `Typesite` and each `ContentFile` have a `metadata` field which allows you to register metadata for future consumption; for example store layout information in your front-matter and use it in `WrapInLayout` plugin.

 `Metadata` registers information based on the class, each class can have only a single instance of it registered and each further sets will just replace the old data.

+Each file by default has two metadata registered:

+ 1. `StatsMeta` contains the information gathered from stating the file.
+ 2. `CommonMeta` contains title, creation and modification date for the file.

 ## Advanced features